✦

 Built by hand, Bentwood Sled / Sehnsucht is carefully tended to since conception, remaining with its owner until it is worn down; thus it is an ongoing project awaiting its 'completion'.

-✦ View pictures of Bentwood Sled / Sehnsucht here.
+✦ View pictures of Bentwood Sled here.

 November 2017